 Surfeeling Snap surf skate review

-The Surfeeling Snap is a longer deck and narrower deck at 31″ x 9.98″.
+The Surfeeling Snap is a longer and narrower deck at 31″ x 9.98″.
 A long stable 18″ wheelbase makes this board a good choice for faster downhill rides.

 The deck bottom features beautiful and colorful artwork with flashy yellow, green, and blue tones, and cool comic-like graphics.